“καρπὸν δ᾽ ἔφερε ζείδωρος ἄρουρα

 For if every instrument, at command, or from a preconception of its master’s will, could accomplish its work (what the poet tells us of the tripods of Vulcan, “that they moved of their own accord into the assembly of the gods “), the shuttle would then weave, and the lyre play of itself; nor would the architect want servants, or the master slaves.”

 Why don’t the Gods keep slaves?
-Because they let, by virtue of their power, their work done of its own volation, automatically.
-From these thoughts Aristotle in his Politics derives a dialectic path which the history of humanity moves along – from beast to god in three steps; in our time of automatisation, this seams fantastically up to date: first man learns to walk upright and thus to use his hands, to speak, to think.
+Because they let, by virtue of their power, their work be done of its own volition, automatically.
+From these thoughts Aristotle in his Politics derives a dialectic path along which the history of humanity moves – from beast to god in three steps; in our time of automatization this seams fantastically up to date: first man learns to walk upright and thus to use his hands, to speak, to think.
 He is freed from the elementary necessities.
-Second, man discovers that the most powerful tool is man himself – or better, fellow men, that can be made use of: “A man provided with paper, pencil and rubber, and subject to strict discipline, is in effect a universal machine.”
+Second, man discovers that the most powerful tool is man himself – or better, fellow humens, that can be made use of: “A man provided with paper, pencil and rubber, and subject to strict discipline, is in effect a universal machine.”
 (Alan Turing).
 This is the beginning of slavery.

-Yet even Aristotle sees the chance, that mankind can liberate itself again, to resort to ever keeping some proportion of men in the indignity of being mere means: to someday approach the gods by better and better tools, by Automatoi, technological slaves,
+Yet even Aristotle sees the chance, that humankind can liberate itself again, to resort to ever keeping some proportion of humans in the indignity of being mere means: to someday approach the gods by better and better tools, by Automatoi, technological slaves,

 “Experience has also show you the difference of the results between mechanism which is neat, clean, well arranged, and always in a high state of repair; and that which is allowed to be dirty, in disorder, and without the means of preventing unnecessary friction, and which therefore becomes, and works, much out of repair. […] If, then, due care as to the state of your inanimate machines can produce such beneficial results, what may not expected if you devote equal attention to your vital machines, which are far more wonderfully constructed?”
 (Robert Owen, A New View of Society)